pawmot/.dotfiles/README.md

 - [ ] telescope.menufacture
 - [ ] telescope file browser
 - [x] telescope grep/fuzzy find in current buffer.
 Look at telescope-fzf-native
+- [ ] make the tmux status line nice after moving to catppuccin

 REFACTOR:
 - [x] use lazy.nvim instead of packer
-- [ ] move plugin config outside of the `config` packer functions and configure plugins after installation (use pcall)
 - [ ] use which-key.nvim for keymaps
+- [ ] move plugin config INTO `config` lazy.nvim functions - it works differently from packer and looks like the proper place to configure plugins

 WON'T DO (for now?):
 - [ ] use impatient.nvim
 - [ ] use glepnir/dashboard-nvim (configure)
+- [ ] use tokyonight for tmux (consider the plugin functionality)
+- [ ] move plugin config outside of the `config` packer functions and configure plugins after installation (use pcall)